-The ringfencing objectives in the Access Code also do not consider storage services.
-There are specific provisions prohibiting network service providers from generating, purchasing or selling electricity.11 However, there are no ringfencing requirements for any other activities apart from a requirement that the service provider must keep separate accounts and records for the covered network.
-This would apply only if the battery was not part of the covered network.
-As noted above, allocating capital costs between covered and non-covered services could be difficult.
+The ringfencing objectives in the Access Code do not consider storage services.
+There are specific provisions prohibiting network service providers from generating, purchasing or selling electricity.
+However, there are no ringfencing requirements for any other activities apart from a requirement that the service provider must keep separate accounts and records for the covered network.

-As set out in the issues paper, to ensure a level playing field for third parties to connect batteries to the network, the ERA proposed that services provided by batteries owned by Western Power could be classified as excluded services.
+To ensure a level playing field for third parties to connect batteries to the network, the ERA considers that covered services provided by batteries owned by Western Power could be classified as excluded services.
 A covered service can be made an "excluded service" if it is subject to effective competition and the cost can be excluded from the price control.

-Under this approach, the total capital cost of a battery owned by Western Power would be excluded from the regulated asset base regardless of what type of services it provided.
+Under this approach, the total capital cost of a battery owned by Western Power (for both covered and non-covered services) would be excluded from the regulated asset base regardless of what type of services it provided.
 Any network support service provided to the regulated business could be charged to the regulated business on an arms-length basis.